Blog

 - Implementing the forecast: HR professionals work with other members of the organization to implement the forecast, including recruiting and training new employees as needed.
 They may also develop strategies to retain and develop current employees in order to meet future HR needs.

-- Reviewing and updating the forecast: The forecasting process is ongoing, and HR professionals should regularly review and update their forecast as needed to ensure that the organization's HR needs are being met.
+- Reviewing and updating the forecast: The forecasting process is ongoing, and HR professionals should regularly review and update their forecasts as needed to ensure that the organization's HR needs are being met.

 Key Roles and Responsibilities of HR